How Is Child Support Calculated in Illinois?

 1) Modify Your Support Order

-If you are having problems making child support payments, you should immediately seek to modify your existing support order in court and ask to have the support amount lowered.
-However, you are still responsible for the full amount of back child support.
+If you are having problems making child support payments, seek to modify your existing support order in court and ask to have the support amount lowered.
+You are still responsible for the full amount of back child support.

 2) Consider Filing for Bankruptcy

-If you file for either Chapter 7 or Chapter 13 bankruptcy, there is an “automatic stay” that stops all foreclosures, garnishments, bank levies, and creditors from harassing you.
-However, the automatic stay does not apply to the collection of child support or alimony, so you will continue to be liable for support previously ordered in family court.
+If you file for bankruptcy, there is an “automatic stay” that stops all foreclosures, garnishments, bank levies, and creditors from harassing you.
+However, the automatic stay does not apply to the collection of child support or alimony, so you will continue to be liable for support.

 CONTACT US FOR HELP AND A FREE CONSULTATION

-Child support laws can be complicated, and you will have to deal with the results for years.
-If you have questions about child support, you should contact an attorney to be sure your rights are protected.
-The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. know the laws, the courts and the system and can guide you through the process.
+Child support laws in Illinois can be complicated, and you will have to deal with the results for years to come.
+If you have questions about child support, contact an attorney to be sure your rights are protected.
+The skilled Illinois family law attorneys at Wolfe & Stec, Ltd. know the laws, the courts and the system and can guide you through the process.
 We represent and advise clients in all types of child custody matters and have a long history of success.